 Pauline Benetti, Vice President

 Pauline Benetti is a seven-year member of the Geothermal Greenhouse Partnership Board of Directors.
 She brings her academic preparation (University of California at Berkeley) and work experience (Hewlett-Packard Corp.) to bear on writing successful grant proposals for the GGP and for the Ross Aragon Community Center.
 She is a graduate of the Colorado Master Gardener Program and brings that expertise to her job as chair of the GGP Facilities Management Committee.
 Since retirement to Pagosa in 2000, Pauline has devoted energy to promoting sustainability issues in the community through her work with the GGP, the Southwest Organization for Sustainability (SOS) and the Pagosa Farmers Market which she coordinates and where she sells alpaca fiber and products from her livestock.
 She is also on the leadership council of the Pagosa Unitarian Universalist Fellowship.
-Term of Office 1 Year; Ends 2018.

 Dana Hayward, Secretary

 Dana Hayward received Bachelor’s degrees in Environmental Science, Geography and Anthropology from the University of Colorado in 2011 and a Master’s degree in Agricultural Resource Management from Colorado State University in 2013.
 Dana has worked on small acreage farms, interned with Boulder County to create an agriculture-based volunteer program, worked for the National Park Service at Chaco Canyon and is a Colorado Master Gardener.
 Dana is now a Pagosa Springs High School math teacher and received a Master’s in Culturally and Linguistically Diverse Education from Adams State University in 2016.
 Dana is passionate about projects that cultivate communities.
-Term of Office 2 Years; Ends 2019.

 Al Pfister is a semi-retired fish and wildlife biologist and natural resources manager.
 Al spent 30-plus years with the US Fish and Wildlife Service, Bureau of Land Management and Department of Army, and the past six years in the private sector.
 He serves on the boards of the Weminuche Audubon Society and San Juan Water Conservancy District.
 He is leading a local effort to recover and delist the federally endangered Pagosa Skyrocket, a plant found only in the Pagosa Springs area.
 Having grown up on a small farm in Ohio and working in seven western states on endangered species and resource conservation issues, Al is very interested in utilizing those experiences to enhance our community’s ability to sustain our economy in balance with the surrounding awesome landscape.
-Term of Office 2 Years; Ends 2019.

 Keith Bruno received a MS in Natural Resources (Environmental Education certificate) from the University of Idaho’s McCall Outdoor Science School (MOSS) in fall 2016.
 He recently moved to Pagosa Springs to assume the role of Audubon Rockies’ Southwest Colorado Community Naturalist.
 That means that he gets to work with community members (youth and adults) in the expansion of environmental education opportunities for the 4 Corners region.
 Previously, Keith and his wife Kelle, ran a market garden in the Bayfield/Durango area for a number of years, in addition to working some winters up at Wolf Creek.
 A combination of interests, including gardening, native plants education and birding, led him to a conversation with GGP that resulted in his induction on to the board.
-Term of Office 2 Years; Ends 2019.

 Ross Aragon, Emeritus for Life